wagov/Essential8-GPOs/README.md

   * Web browsers do not process web advertisements from the internet.
   * Internet Explorer 11 does not process content from the internet.
   * Web browser security settings cannot be changed by users.

+>**Validation:** ACSC provide an [Essential Eight Assessment Process Guide](https://www.cyber.gov.au/acsc/view-all-content/publications/essential-eight-assessment-process-guide) as well as an Essential 8 Maturity Validation Tool (E8MVT), available to Government entities within the [ACSC Partner Portal](https://partners.cyber.gov.au/).
+The E8MVT (October 2022 Version) correctly assesses Maturity Level 1 for "Configuration Microsoft Office macro settings" for these templates.
+Java as part of "User application hardening" is the only control asssessed at ML1 using the E8MVT and will provide false positives for Java Version 8.
+Refer to additional notes for Java Deployment Configuration File and Properties.

 ## Requirements